Ōyama Sutematsu: Philanthropy

 Ōyama also promoted the idea of philanthropy (not a typical part of aristocratic Japanese life) to high-ranking Japanese ladies.
 In 1884, she hosted the first charity bazaar in Japan, raising funds for Tokyo's new Charity Hospital.
 Despite skepticism of the concept in the Japanese press, and suggestions that the activity was not ladylike, the bazaar was a financial success and became an annual event.

 In addition to promoting monetary charity, Ōyama was active in volunteer nursing.
 She was Director of the Ladies Relief Association and the Ladies Volunteer Nursing Association, President of the Ladies Patriotic Association, and Chairman of the Japanese Red Cross Society.
 At the outbreak of the First Sino-Japanese War in 1894, she formed a committee of sixty aristocratic ladies to raise funds and gather supplies for the troops. Ōyama herself rolled bandages for the Red Cross during this war, and worked again as a volunteer nurse during the Russo-Japanese War from 1904 to 1905.

-Death
+Death and legacy

 At Ōyama Iwao's death on December 10, 1916, Ōyama Sutematsu made her final retreat from public life, retiring to live in their son Kashiwa's household.
 She was not involved with the Red Cross during World War I. When the 1918 flu pandemic reached Tokyo in early 1919, Ōyama sent her family to the countryside in Nasushiobara, but remained in Tokyo herself to oversee the Women's Home School of English (Joshi Eigaku Juku) and seek a replacement president after Tsuda's retirement.
 She fell ill on February 6, and died of related pneumonia on February 18, 1919.

+Ōyama has been the subject of two biographies.
+The first, Unexpected Destinations: The Poignant Story of Japan's First Vassar Graduate, was written by her great-granddaughter Akiko Kuno.
+It was first published in Japan in 1988, with the title Rokumeikan no kifujin Ōyama Sutematsu: Nihon hatsu no joshi ryūgakusei (The Lady of the Rokumeikan, Ōyama Sutematsu: Japan's First Female Study Abroad Student), and the Japanese edition was a bestseller.
+An English edition translated by Kirsten McIvor was published in 1993.
+The biography includes material from forty letters written by Ōyama to Alice Bacon.

+The second book telling the story of Ōyama's life is Daughters of the Samurai: A Journey from East to West and Back, written by Janice P. Nimura and published in 2015.
+This biography discusses Ōyama alongside Shige Nagai and Ume Tsuda, who were also educated in America as part of the Iwakura mission.
+In addition to Ōyama's letters to Bacon, it includes information from Tsuda's letters to her foster mother Adeline Lanman, as well as published material such as Bacon's memoir and Ōyama's essays.